CurraghsBettor/Generalized-linear-models-and-effect-sizes/Chickenpox.md

 At this step, we want to interpret our results of course.
 Let takes the column `Estimate` and the row `expoisition`, we see a $\beta_1$ parameter that equals -0.8115.
-We see that this parameter is significant, thus rejecting the null hypothesis of no association between the outcome and the exposition.
-This parameter reflects the change in $log-odds$ for one-unit change in the predictor variable.
+We see that this parameter is significant, thus rejecting the null hypothesis stating that the exposition does not predict the outcome.
+In fact, this parameter reflects the change in $log-odds$ for one-unit change in the predictor variable.
-Then, the predictor variable is binary, 0(no)/1(yes), a shift from 0 to 1, results in a change in the log-odds of -0.8115.
+Then, given the fact that the predictor variable is binary, 0(no)/1(yes), a shift from 0 to 1, results in a change in the log-odds of -0.8115.
 Therefore, the negative estimate reveals that the non-exposition results as an outcome that is more likely to occur compared to the exposition.
-Put another way, a shift to exposition results in an outcome that is less likely to occur, thus an exposition results in a decrease of the likelihood to develop the disease then, offering a protection against the development of the disease.
+Put another way, a shift in the exposition results in an outcome that is less likely to occur, thus an exposition decreases the likelihood to develop the disease, thus, offering a protection against the development of the disease.
 In the context of our example, it means that a prior Chickenpox infection protects against the likelihood to develop a glioma.
 Before continuing what is the relationship between the $\beta$